patrickfav/id-mask/README.md

 * **Secure**: Creates encrypted IDs with **no-nonsense cryptography** ([AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), [HKDF](https://en.wikipedia.org/wiki/HKDF)) including **forgery protection** ([HMAC](https://en.wikipedia.org/wiki/HMAC))
 * **Wide range of Java type support**: mask ids from `long`, `UUID`, `BigInteger`, `LongTuple` and `byte[]`
 * **Full support of types**: no arbitrary restrictions like "only positive longs", etc.
+* **ID randomization**: if enabled, will create IDs which appear uncorrelated with the same underlying value.
 * **No collisions possible**: because the IDs are not hashed or otherwise compressed, collisions are impossible
 * **Built-in caching support**: To increase performance a simple caching framework can be facilitated.
 * **Lightweight & Easy-to-use**: the library has only minimal dependencies and a straight forward API